SeiyaCooper/Mraphics/README.md

 > This repo is **WIP**

 # Mraphics
-An animation engine for exploring interactive and intuitive math, inspired by Manim.
+A animation engine for exploring interactive and intuitive math, inspired by Manim.